jaclu/tmux-packet-loss/README.md

 ## Recent changes

+- Losses are displayed, but no stats are saved for the first 45 seconds.
+  This avoids getting initial errors before the network is re-established saved into the history during a laptop resume.
 - automated dependency check - will show error msg if sqlite3 is not available
 - New option @packet-loss-run_disconnected
-- Losses are displayed, but no stats are saved for the first 30 seconds.
-  This avoids getting initial errors before the network is re-established saved into the history during a laptop resume.
 - Fixed boolean parameter handling to allow for yes/no or true/false options.

 ## Screenshots